Wainwright High School

 Wainwright High School (also known as WHS) is a public high school for grades 7–12 in Wainwright, Alberta, Canada.
 It is located next to Highway 14 and is a part of the Buffalo Trail Public Schools Regional Division No. 28.

 The school holds a capacity of about five hundred, and has a variety of programs for its students.
 It offers an extensive Careers and Technology Studies curriculum with Industrial Arts and two main computer labs.
 In addition, it is involved in the fine arts, with music and art programs.

-They offer athletic programs such as basketball, volleyball, football, badminton, track and field, curling, and golf.
+The school offers athletic programs such as basketball, volleyball, football, badminton, track and field, curling, and golf.

 Wainwright High was one of the host schools for the 2005 Canadian Student Leadership Conference.
 It was a joint effort with Lloydminster Comprehensive and Holy Rosary high schools.

-In 2009, WHS received a large amount of money to finish off the previous renovations.
+In 2009, WHS received a large amount of money to finish previous renovations.

+As of 2025, the school council consists of Jason Dahlgren (Chair), Kim Ruptash (Vice Chair), Stephanie Dahlgren (Secretary), Cheryl Stafford (Treasurer), Jody Cook (Principal), Katherine Campbell (Teacher Representative), and Kaitlyn Sisson-Pau (Student Representative).
+Other staff include Dustin Martin (Vice Principal), Jody Pollard (Administrative Assistant), Denise Sparks (Administrative Assistant), Trish Thomas (Librarian), Sandra Grunow (Academic Counsellor), and Genessa Palacpac (Wellness Facilitator).